Dos and Don’ts for Managing Your Credit Score

 A credit score is an estimate of your credit risk, which is based on your credit report.
 Lenders use this number to determine how likely you’ll be to repay a loan or line of credit in a timely manner.
 The higher the score, the better interest rate you’ll receive.

-- Don’t Miss Credit Card Payment Due Dates – Credit card companies set deadlines in stone.
-Missing just one payment – even by a day or two – can negatively impact your credit score.
-On the flip side, a history of on-time payments can help improve your credit score.
+Credit card companies set deadlines in stone.
+Missing just one payment can negatively impact your credit score.
+On the flip side, a history of on-time payments is one of the key factors in managing your credit score.